Bellatrix: Physical properties

-The spectral types for O and early B stars were defined more rigorously in 1971 and Bellatrix was used as a standard for the B2 III type.
+The spectral types for O and early B stars were defined more rigorously in 1971, and Bellatrix was used as a standard for the B2 III type.
 The expected brightness of Bellatrix from this spectral type is about one magnitude brighter than calculated from its apparent magnitude and Hipparcos distance.
 Analysis of the observed characteristics of the star indicate that it should be a B2 main sequence star, not the giant that it appears from its spectral type.
 Close analysis of high resolution spectra suggest that it is a spectroscopic binary composed of two similar stars less luminous than a B2 giant.
+However, direct observations based on interferometry confirm that Bellatrix is not a binary of similar-brightness stars, with an upper mass limit of for any main sequence companion.

-Bellatrix is a massive star with about 8.6 times the mass and 6.4 times the radius of the Sun.
-As a massive star, this star will evolve faster than the Sun, currently it has an estimated age of approximately 25 million years.
+Bellatrix is a massive star with about 8.4 times the mass and 6.2 times the radius of the Sun.
+As a massive star, this star will evolve faster than the Sun.
+It currently has an estimated age of approximately 28 million years.
 The hydrogen should be exhausted in seven million years, after that Bellatrix will expand and cool.
 It may end its life in a supernova.
 The effective temperature of the outer envelope of this star is 22000 K, which is considerably hotter than the 5,772 K on the Sun.
 This high temperature gives this star the blue-white hue that occurs with B-type stars.
 It shows a projected rotational velocity of around 52 km/s.